Sarvan-Singh7/Dispensary-Management-MERN/README.md

 ## 🤝 Contributing

-Contributions, suggestions, and improvements are welcome!
+Contributions, suggestions, and improvements are always welcome!

 1. Fork the repository
 2. Create your feature branch: `git checkout -b feature/YourFeature`